SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_Parameters.md

 ## Aggregated parameter descriptions

 - **Number Endpoints**: Calculated.
-The total number of associated Endpoints.
+The total number of associated endpoints.

 - **Percentage Unreachable Endpoints**: Calculated.
-Percentage of Endpoints with packet loss of 100% out of all associated Endpoints.
+Percentage of endpoints with packet loss of 100% out of all associated endpoints.

 - **Average RTT**: Calculated.
-Average RTT of all associated Endpoints.
+Average RTT of all associated endpoints.

 - **Average Jitter**: Calculated.
-Average Jitter of all associated Endpoints.
+Average jitter of all associated endpoints.

 - **Average Latency**: Calculated.
-Average Latency of all associated Endpoints.
+Average latency of all associated endpoints.

 - **Average Packet Loss**: Calculated.
-Average Packet Loss of all associated Endpoints.
+Average packet loss of all associated endpoints.